fmorenopino/HeterogeneousHMM/README.rst

 Documentation/Installation
 #############
-Introductory tutorials, how-to's and API documentation are available on `Read the Docs <https://pyhhmm.readthedocs.io/en/latest/>`_.
+Introductory tutorials, how-to's, and API documentation are available on `Read the Docs <https://pyhhmm.readthedocs.io/en/latest/>`_.

 PyHHMM can be installed from PyPI as follows: